AthennaMind/opnsense-exporter/README.md

 - `--exporter.disable-wireguard` - Disable the scraping of Wireguard service.
 Defaults to `false`.
 - `--exporter.disable-unbound` - Disable the scraping of Unbound service.
 Defaults to `false`.
 - `--exporter.disable-openvpn` - Disable the scraping of OpenVPN service.
 Defaults to `false`.
+- `--exporter.disable-ipsec` - Disable the scraping of IPsec service.
+Defaults to `false`.
 - `--exporter.disable-firewall` - Disable the scraping of Firewall (pf) metrics.
 Defaults to `false`.
 - `--exporter.disable-firmware` - Disable the scraping of Firmware infos.
 Defaults to `false`.